 Raw Material Trends.
 Our primary raw material is plastic resin.
 Polypropylene and polyethylene account for more than 90% of our plastic resin purchases based on the pounds purchased.
 Plastic resins are subject to price fluctuations, including those arising from supply shortages and changes in the prices of natural gas, crude oil and other petrochemical intermediates from which resins are produced.
-The average industry prices, as published in Chem Data as of March 31, 2012 per pound were as follows by fiscal year:
+The average industry prices, as published in Chem Data as of December 2011 per pound were as follows by fiscal year:

-Pol Polyethylene Butene Film Polypropylene
+1 Polyethylene Butene Film Polypropylene

-2012 2011 2010 2012 2011 2010
+2012 2011 2010 2009 2012 2011 2010 2009

-1st quarter \$.68 \$.68 \$.71 \$.79 \$.78 \$.70
+1st fiscal quarter \$.70 \$.68 \$.71 \$.67 \$.79 \$.78 \$.70 \$.56

-2nd quarter .76 .72 .67 .88 .95 .82
+2 nd fiscal quarter .72 .67 .59 .95 .82 .46

-3rd quarter .79 .68 1.08 .84
+3 rd fiscal quarter .79 .68 .64 1.08 .84 .53

-4th quarter .73 .62 .98 .77
+4 th fiscal quarter .73 .62 .68 .98 .77 .67

-We expect that plastic resin cost volatility will continue in calendar year 2012 as prices are expected to decline during the third fiscal quarter after rising sharply during the second fiscal quarter.
+We expect that plastic resin cost volatility will continue in calendar year 2012 as we expect prices to increase in the first half of the year before returning to more normalized levels.
+Substantial increases in most commodity grades have been announced for the second fiscal quarter, with large increases expected in polypropylene, which is seasonally affected by winter turnarounds at the refineries.
 Due to differences in the timing of passing through resin cost changes to our customers on escalator/de-escalator programs, segments are negatively impacted in the short term when plastic resin costs increase and are positively impacted when plastic resin costs decrease.
 During fiscal 2011, the company made progress towards shortening these timing lags, but we still have a number of customers whose prices adjust quarterly based on various index prices.
-This timing lag in passing through raw material increases could affect our results as plastic resin costs fluctuate.
+This timing lag in passing through raw material increases could negatively affect our results if plastic resin costs increase.

 Outlook.
 The company is impacted by general economic and industrial growth, plastic resin availability and affordability, and general industrial production.
 Our business has both geographic and end market diversity, which reduces the effect of any one of these factors on our overall performance.
-Our results are affected by our ability to pass through raw material cost changes to our customers, improve manufacturing productivity and adapt to volume changes of our customers.
+Our results are affected by our ability pass through raw material cost changes to our customers, improve manufacturing productivity and adapt to volume changes of our customers.
 We seek to improve our overall profitability by implementing cost reduction programs for our manufacturing, selling and general and administrative expenses in order to manage inflationary cost pressures.

-We continue to believe that both the Rexam Specialty Beverage and Closures ("Rexam SBC") and LINPAC Packaging Filmco, Inc. ("Filmco") acquisitions completed at the end of fiscal 2011 will be accretive to our operations.
+We continue to believe that both the Rexam Specialty and Beverage Closures ("Rexam SBC") and LINPAC Packaging Filmco, Inc. ("Filmco") acquisitions completed at the end of fiscal 2011 will be accretive to our operations.
 The integration of each of these businesses remains on track and is in line with our expectations.
-The Filmco business has converted to the Berry IT platform and the domestic Rexam SBC facilities are expected to be converted by the end of fiscal 2012.
+The Filmco business is scheduled to be converted to the Berry IT platform during the first fiscal quarter of 2012, and the domestic Rexam SBC facilities are expected to be completely converted by the end of the first fiscal quarter of 2013.
+We believe that both acquisitions are a fit with our existing product platforms, and we look forward to developing additional opportunities in both businesses throughout fiscal 2012.